lucaAnza/MyFirstLLVM_compiler/Back-End/Esercitazioni/Assignment_3/README.md

         //Print of the loop
         outs()<<"\n\n---- IL LOOP ------ \n";

-        //Find all loop Invariant Instructions
-        for( auto BI = L.block_begin() ; BI != L.block_end(); ++BI){
+        //Find exit of the loop and find some candidate loop_invariant for( auto BI = L.block_begin() ; BI != L.block_end(); ++BI){

             BasicBlock &BB = **BI;